Investing in France from Switzerland: Mortgage Guide 2026

 Home insurance certificate (required at key handover)

-To avoid common pitfalls and secure your investment, consult our article on the 10 fatal mistakes to avoid when investing in France from abroad.
+To avoid common pitfalls and secure your investment, read our article on the 10 fatal mistakes to avoid when investing in France from abroad.

 Conclusion

-Investing in France from Switzerland is an accessible project, provided you understand the specificities of cross-border financing and the Franco-Swiss tax system.
+Investing in France from Switzerland is an accessible project, provided you understand the specifics of cross-border financing and France–Switzerland taxation.
 Your advantage?
-A structurally strong Swiss franc, exemption from social levies, and access to currency mortgages adapted to your situation.
+A structurally strong Swiss franc, exemption from social charges, and access to foreign-currency mortgages suited to your situation.

-Two essential points to remember: choose the currency of your loan based on your project (CHF for the primary residence, EUR for rental) and anticipate the French taxation from the start to maximize your net profitability.
+Two essential points to remember: choose your mortgage currency according to your project (CHF for a primary residence, EUR for rental property) and anticipate French taxation from the outset to maximize your net profitability.

-At Invexa, we support Swiss residents and cross-border commuters in all stages of their French real estate project: access to the best financing conditions via our specialized banking network (contribution from 10%), tax optimization, and implementation of rental management.
-Let's talk about your project.
+At Invexa, we support Swiss residents and cross-border workers at every stage of their French real estate project: access to the best financing conditions through our specialized banking network (down payment from 10%), tax optimization, and rental management setup.
+Let’s discuss your project.

 Table of Contents